The Four Suits = The Four Seasons

 The Spades Suit:

-Spades are the suit of wisdom and wisdom can only be obtained through experience.
+Spades is the suit of wisdom and wisdom can only be obtained through experience.
 Though a Clubs may have wealth of knowledge, their knowledge is, by definition, inferior to wisdom.
 And all Spades people know this.
 These are the workers of the deck.
 All the workaholic cards are Spades and any Spades person can be accused of it at one time or the other.
 Spades are also connected to health and health issues are a common symptom in the last years of our life which Spades govern.
 Not all Spades have health issues but quite a few of them do.
 A Spades person is interested in doing, as opposed to the feeling, thinking or wanting of the other suits.
 Spades children like to hang with the grandparents and much older people since they are essentially old souls, even from birth.
 A Spades person is seeking self perfection through doing, and their work.
 Spades people are confident, strong-willed and wise.
 Even when they are young, they will often act more mature than their age.
 Spades are more interested in doing their jobs well than talking about them or becoming too emotionally involved with others.
 Spades can be stubborn and don’t like it when others try to control them.
 Spades find satisfaction in careers in construction, broadcasting and health care.
 And, as the symbol of transformation, Spades can also be successful in industries that deal with death, dying and mysticism.

 Source: Love Cards by Robert Lee Camp